catgriffin85/pp3-survey-results/README.md

 <u>Test 8 - Email Address Adding to Google Sheet</u>

-The last test for this project is to check if the valid email entered has been added to the [Google Sheet](https://docs.google.com/spreadsheets/d/1braNOvh9GAhV9h-CeiLNWs9XDPU58KwQL3b_o4m4Tuc/edit?gid=1991835168#gid=1991835168).
-And to also check that the invalid email address have not been added to the sheet.
+The last test for this project is to check if the valid email address entered has been added to the [Google Sheet](https://docs.google.com/spreadsheets/d/1braNOvh9GAhV9h-CeiLNWs9XDPU58KwQL3b_o4m4Tuc/edit?gid=1991835168#gid=1991835168).
+And to also check that any invalid email addresses have not been added to the sheet.

 Once again I open my google sheet and check the last entry.
 Only the valid email address has been added.